-Orthokeratology is special area of optometry where patient will sleep in a reverse geometry hard contact lens.
+Orthokeratology is specialized area of optometry where patient will sleep in a reverse geometry hard contact lens.
 This Ortho K lenses will reshape the cornea overnight so patients don’t need any correction to be worn during the day.
 There is also evidence that suggests that Ortho K lenses slows progression of short sightedness or myopia in young eyes.
 Our optometrists will assess patients best suited for this revolutionary treatment.
-Patients with dream lenses will be reviewed couple of times a year to monitor best treatment plan and outcomes.
+Patients with orthok lenses will be reviewed couple of times a year to best monitor their treatment and visual outcomes.

-Optometrists can successfully treat short sightedness up to -6.00 myopia and -3.00 astigmatism for best visual outcomes.
-We will map your cornea carefully with a corneal topographer which will give us very specific details to make you a pair of dream lenses.
-We will also use the corneal topographer to monitor change on your cornea during the process of treatment.
+Optometrists can successfully treat short sightedness or myopia up to -8.00, long sightedness or hyperopia up to +4.00 and astigmatism up to -3.00 for best visual outcomes.
+We will map your cornea carefully with a corneal topographer which will give us very precise details to make you a pair of orthok lenses.
+We will also use the corneal topographer to monitor change on your cornea during the treatment process.

-Reverse geometry RGP lenses will flatten the cornea on intended areas to temporarily reshape the cornea.
-This will happen overnight while you wear the lenses, hence dream lenses.
+Reverse geometry RGP lenses will flatten the cornea on intended areas to temporarily reshape it.
+This will happen overnight while you are wearing the lenses.
 So you will only need a good night sleep for them to work.
 When you wake up in the morning and take your lenses out you will see your day clearly.
 It is easy and simple as that.

-Most patients will see a difference after the first night of wearing the lenses.
-You will see and significant difference after the 1st week of wearing the lenses and treatment will really take hold after the 1st month of wear.
-Our optometrists will assess your eye at every step to make sure everything is progressing as expected.
+Most patients will see a difference in their vision even after the first night of wearing the lenses.
+You will see and significant difference after the 1st week of wear and treatment will really take hold after the 1st month of wear.
+We will assess your eye at every step to make sure everything is progressing as expected.

-The potential side effects of dream lenses are no different to traditional contact lens wear.
+Potential side effects of orthok lenses are no different to traditional contact lens wear.
 These can include mild irritation and redness.
 There is also a small risk of infection which usually only arise due to poor hygiene in most cases.
-Our optometrists are well informed on handing these symptoms if you were to experience them.
+Our optometrists are well informed on handing these issues if you were to arise.